If the pandemic has caused you to fall behind on one or more of your bills, you may start hearing from a company called ACS Inc.

-ACS Inc relies on a number of unpleasant tactics in order to collect payments from you, but that is not the scariest thing about them.
+They rely on a number of unpleasant tactics in order to collect payments from you, but that is not the scariest thing about them.

 Because they must open a collections account on your credit report in order to collect your money, they can have a detrimental effect on your credit in the long run.

 The best way to prevent a debt collector from damaging your credit significantly is to remove the collection account from your credit report.

 This often involves taking advantage of your rights under federal law and even striking a deal with ACS Inc.

 Many people will naturally question the legitimacy of a company that calls them out of the blue demanding money.

 In fact, there are a lot of people that consider ACS Inc to be a scam.